 Katie Holmes (Katie Burke), Benjamin Bratt (Wade Handler), Charlie Hunnam (Embry Larkin), Gabriel Mann (Harrison Hobart), Zooey Deschanel (Samantha Harper), Mark Feuerstein (Robert Hanson), Tony Goldwyn (Dr David Schaeffer), Will McCormack (August), Gabrielle Union (Amanda Luttrell), Melanie Lynskey (Mousy Julie), Fred Ward (Lieutenant Bill Stanton), Philip Bosco (Professor Jergensen)

-When it comes to the revelation of what is going on, Gaghan pulls a twist ending out of left field that proves a considerable surprise.
+When it comes to the revelation of what is going on, Gaghan pulls a twist ending that comes out of left field and proves a considerable surprise.
 [PLOT SPOILERS].
 This is not too different from the same twist that came in Fight Club (1999), wherein the film creates an enigmatic character of charismatic presence before conducting an abrupt shift to show us that they are a split personality in the overstressed protagonist’s imagination and what we thought was another person was actually an alter ego they have been reacting with.
-It and the fadeout the film goes out on is a genuine surprise and the subtlety with which Stephen Gaghan pulls it off is highly accomplished.
+This twist and the fadeout the film goes out on is a genuine surprise and the subtlety with which Stephen Gaghan pulls it off is highly accomplished.